GloriBird/The-Book-Club-Hub/README.md

 <h1>The Book Club Hub</h1>

 To keep myself and my friends accountable in our readings, I decided to create a web application to track and see the list of books in our book club.
-Below are some features users can perform, currently working on a revamped version of this, stay tuned:
+Currently working on a revamped version of this, below are some of the current features a user can perform:
 <ul>
   <li>Create an account</li>
   <li>Create multiple book clubs</li>